Over $50,000,000 actually collected for injured workers by attorney James M. Hoffmann.

 - Workers Compensation: Machinist felt shoulder pain while using pipe wrench to tighten bolts above shoulder level.
 Treatment obtained included rotator cuff surgery and therapy.
 Workers compensation insurer paid all medical bills and wage loss, or TTD.

 - Workers Compensation settlement for a warehouse worker who injured the right shoulder pulling on a pallet jack.
 Employer/Insurer initially provided physical therapy over a three week period and then refused further treatment.
 Experts were retained and deposed to establish causation and permanency.
-Client did not return to a physician until two years later.
+The client did not return to a physician until two years later.
 Client obtained surgery for right shoulder impingement, labral tear, and SLAP tear.
-Client eventually returned to work.
+The client eventually returned to work.

 - Workers compensation settlement for a repetitive use injury to a bus driver’s elbow.
-Client was a Bi-State bus driver with elbow pain.
-Initially, client was diagnosed with epicondilitis.
-Surgery was required to remove bone spurs from client’s elbow.
+The client was a Bi-State bus driver with elbow pain.
+Initially, the client was diagnosed with epicondylitis.
+Surgery was required to remove bone spurs from the client’s elbow.
 Employer/Insurer denied the case.
 Experts were retained and deposed to establish causation and permanency.
 Case settled immediately prior to trial.

 Follow this link for additional Missouri Workers Compensation Attorney case results.